Fediverse: Adoption

 Users have been slow to embrace the Fediverse due to poor user experience and excessive complexity.

-Following the acquisition of Twitter by Elon Musk in November 2022, certain major social networks, including Threads, Tumblr and Flipboard, expressed interest in supporting the ActivityPub protocol, as a large number of users began to migrate to Mastodon, a server that supported the Fediverse and was also the most popular alternative to Twitter at the time.
+Following the acquisition of Twitter by Elon Musk in November 2022, certain major social networks, including Threads, Tumblr and Flipboard, expressed interest in supporting the ActivityPub protocol, as a large number of users began to migrate to Mastodon, a server that supports the Fediverse and was also the most popular alternative to Twitter at the time.
 Flickr also expressed support in supporting ActivityPub.
-As of November 2022, no information had been released by the company after the initial tweets by the CEO, with support for ActivityPub suspected to be on hold or cancelled.
+As of November 2022, no information had been released by Flickr after the initial tweets by the CEO, with support for ActivityPub suspected to be on hold or cancelled.

 In 2024, the local government of the Stary Sącz municipality in Poland launched their own PeerTube instance in order to de facto abolish its presence on YouTube.
 According to the government, they stopped using YouTube for official communications "in order to adhere to the appropriate regulations".
 In the same year, VIVERSE, HTC Vive's metaverse platform, implemented support for ActivityPub in their chat feature, allowing users to send direct messages to other fediverse users.

 Government and public-sector use

 Several European public bodies operate ActivityPub services.
-The European Commission hostes as an official Mastodon instance.
+The European Commission hosts an official Mastodon instance.
 The European Data Protection Supervisor (EDPS) published a data protection notice laying out the legal framework for operating a Mastodon service.
 More recently, Mastodon offers paid support aimed at larger institutions.
-However, the decentralized architecture of the network cannot centrally enforce age verifications because verification data is left to individual server operators.
+However, the decentralized architecture of the network cannot centrally enforce age verification because verification data is left to individual server operators.